lexluga/3cx-api/README.md

 # Usage

 This is a sample on how to get system status information.
-Please supply your FQDN with port and access credentials.
+Please supply your FQDN:port and access credentials.

     import {createClient, ConsoleClient} from '@3cx/api';
-    import {baseURL, credentials} from '../config';

     async function main(){
         const http = await createClient('http://secure.3cx.my:5000', {Username: 'Admin', Password: '############'});